hdlguy/iir_filter/README.md

 ./octave: - M script to generate the filter coefficients for the filter.

 ./cpp: - C++ source files for the IIR filter.

+./verilog - pure verilog version of the IIR filter.